Stakewolle/status-validator-bot/README.md

 # status-validator-bot
-Simple Telegram bot for Cosmos-validators tracking
+Simple Telegram bot for Cosmos-validators tracking.
 The bot will notify if validator is jailed or inactive.
 So you don't need to waste time searching for your validator in the long list.

 ## Installation